 \item \textbf{Assumptions of normality and equal variances.} (Impact of outliers and heteroscedasticity.)
 In our case study, we use a (multi-level) generalized linear model with a Poisson likelihood.
 Additionally, we employed multi-level modelling, which helps avoid overfitting and handle outliers appropriately.

-\item \textbf{Not exploring stability.} We did not discuss them in the paper for brevity, but we ran all recommended diagnostics of Bayesian analysis to ensure that there are no stability proble ms in the fitted models used in our study, this includes prior predictive checks.
+\item \textbf{Not exploring stability.} We did not discuss them in the paper for brevity, but we ran all recommended diagnostics of Bayesian analysis to ensure that there are no stability problems in the fitted models used in our study, this includes prior predictive checks.

 \item \textbf{No data visualization.} We used data visualization to complement numeric data---focusing on the key measures of interest.

 \item \textbf{Not tuning}, \textbf{not exploring simplicity}, \textbf{and} \textbf{not justifying choice of learner (overfitting).} In our case study, we explored two competing models, and chose one based on both theoretical considerations and the information criterion concerning out-of-sample predictive performance.
 Thus, when tuning our models, we considered models of different complexity, and we employed techniques to reduce the chance of overfitting. \end{enumerate}